 Diabetes and Weight Management

-While limited research has been conducted specifically on a pescetarian diet and diabetes, an enormous body of evidence shows that a well-balanced plant-based diet can prevent and manage (if not even reverse) type two diabetes (9).
+While limited research has been conducted specifically on a pescetarian diet and diabetes, an enormous body of evidence shows that a well-balanced plant-based diet can prevent and manage type two diabetes (9).
 In fact, more and more nutrition professionals advise diabetic patients to adopt some form of vegetarianism.
 In our professional opinion, there’s no reason to believe the addition of healthful seafood would counteract these already-established benefits for diabetes.
-If anything, their abundance of anti-inflammatory omega-3 fatty acids will only further mitigate diabetes risk.
+If anything, their abundance of anti-inflammatory omega-3 fatty acids only further mitigate diabetes risk.

 DHA, one component of omega-3 fatty acids found in fish, has a pretty incredible effect on the brain.
 As a matter of fact, DHA is essential for the development of the brain in infancy, and even the adult brain needs DHA to function (11).

 Numerous studies have shown a link between intake of this particular acid and improved memory.
 High levels of DHA in the diet may actually prevent cognitive decline (12).
 Depression has also been correlated with DHA in the brain.
 A 2010 research review showed that people with depression were more likely to have lower levels of DHA and its “sister” fatty acid EPA (12).
 Another revealed that, compared with mothers who ate little fish, moms who consumed at least 12 ounces of fish a week during their pregnancies had children with higher IQs and communication skills (13).
 Sounds like including fish in your vegetarian diet is a smart idea in more ways than one.